acquia/blt/template/readme/architecture.md

 ####Load and stress testing
-Prior to public launch, the site(s) should be load and stress tested on the hosting cluster’s Staging environment to provide indications of bottlenecks.
+Prior to public launch, the site(s) should be load and stress tested on a suitable load test environment, ideally one which mirrors the production environment, to provide indications of bottlenecks.
 Load and stress test need to occur on a timetable of no less than 2-3 weeks prior to launch in order to allow proper remediation of bottlenecks and tuning of hosting environments.

 **The base platform should include a basic JMeter performance testing script which can be augmented with site-specific URLs (if relevant) and editorial process for authenticated traffic.** If further modes of testing are required (such as full browser emulation), additional tools or vendors may be required.
 If extensive AJAX / JS-related functionality exists, "real user" load testing is recommended over request-based tools like JMeter.